Hotel Services & Amenities

 - Installed additional hand-sanitizing stations at the entrances to our hotels and resorts, near the front desk, at elevator banks and entering fitness and meeting spaces.

 Unvaccinated guests are advised to practice physical distancing by standing at least six feet away from other groups of people not traveling with them while in lines, using elevators or moving around the property.
-Restaurant tables, and other physical layouts, are arranged to ensure appropriate distancing.
-Service professionals are reminded to practice physical distancing by standing at least six feet away from guests and other service professionals whenever possible.
 All resort outlets will comply with local or state-mandated occupancy limits.

 Hand sanitizer dispensers, touchless whenever possible, are placed at key guest and service professional entrances and contact areas such as driveways, reception areas, hotel lobbies, restaurant entrances, meeting and event spaces, elevator landings, pools, spa and exercise areas.
 Hand sanitizer is provided in public areas and throughout the back of house for service professionals.